NickRycar/patch-management/README.md

 packages
 --------

-Hash of packages and the associated version to install.
+Hash of packages and their associated minimum version.

 Example: